Dynamic-Branch/Frontend-Modules/README.md

 **How to start the app**

-- clone the repo using `git clone`
+- Clone the repo using `git clone`
 - cd frontend-modules (to open the project's folder)
-- run `npm install` in the terminal to install node_modules
+- Run `npm install` in the terminal to install node_modules
-- run `npm run dev` to start the app
+- Run `npm run dev` to start the app
 - ctrl+click on the link to open the app in the browser (http://localhost:5137/)

 If you receive the `ENOENT` error, it means there's a location issue.